These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 Rules allow us to take our simple observations in "environments" above and give them a sort of predictive power.
 If our rules turn out to be correct, they will account for the allophones of a phoneme in an environment.

-When it comes to the phoneme /n/, we have three allophones in complementary distribution: [n] [ŋ] [m].
+When it comes to the Spanish phoneme /n/, we found three allophones in complementary distribution: [n] [ŋ] [m].
 If we extend the observations we made above, we can propose the following generalizations:

 |Allophones of /n/|